switchcollab/Switch-Bots-Python-Library/docs/docs/basic-concepts/calling-api.md

         print(me)
 ```

-4. Finally, we tell Python to schedule our main() async function by using BotApp run() method.
+4. Finally, we tell Python to schedule our main() async function by using Client run() method.

 ```python
 app.run(main())